-As of July 18, 2008 the Company made the decision to sell its interest in the HYMK JV as the Company believes that the potential for a significant discovery is limited and agreed to transfer its interest in the HYMK JV to Long Da Fu (Beijing) Investment Co.
+As of July 18, 2008 the Company made the decision to sell its interest in the HYMK JV as the Company believes that the potential for a significant discovery is limited and sold its interest in the HYMK JV to Long Da Fu (Beijing) Investment Co.
 Ltd. for a total of RMB 7.0 million (approximately \$1.0 million).
-The transaction was completed in December 2008 and the final installment on the sale proceeds received subsequent to year end.
+All the payment for the sale has been received.